jsapolu99/jsapolu99.github.io/projects/goc.md

 For the final project of EE 160, our team was tasked with creating an ASCII based game.
 After much deliberation my 2 group members and I, decided on creating a shooting game and aptly naming it Glock on the Clock.
 In the game the player controls a ship ">", and has to shoot all the randomly generated targets "+" on the stage before the times runs out.

+## My Responsibilities:

+In this project, my responsibilities encompassed the implementation of user control over the ship, covering both movement and weapon usage.
+Additionally, I was charged with the dynamic placement of targets at random coordinates within the field, and overseeing interactions between the targets and the user-controlled ship.
+Furthermore, I took on the tasks of designing and implementing the point system, managing the timer, and incorporating a shop feature into the overall functionality of the project.

+## What I Learned:

+Through this project, I acquired a diverse skill set and valuable insights.
+Designing user controls for ship movement and weapon usage enhanced my programming skills, while implementing dynamic target spawning and interactions with the ship deepened my understanding of game mechanics.
+Taking charge of the point system, timer, and shop feature broadened my perspective on game development, emphasizing the importance of pacing and creating engaging user experiences.
+Overall, the project offered a comprehensive learning experience, touching on collision detection, system functionality, and the intricacies of in-game economies, collectively contributing to my growth as a developer.

 ## How the Game Works:

 (Playing Field) Room to Roam